Coastal Grooves: Music

 The album incorporates stylistic elements of indie rock, baroque pop, folk, contemporary R&B, jazz, soul, and electronic music.
 By fusing many of these elements together, Blood Orange captures sounds of grooviness, reverbed guitar lines, and piano synths to create music that is described as being a part of a post-punk atmosphere.
-In a November 2013 article Complex magazine listed the album's cover as one of the "50 Best Pop Album Covers of the Past Five Years", also stating that Hynes was "inspired by transgender icons, like Octavia St. Laurent while he was wrapping production on the LP".
 In the music video for "I'm Sorry We Lied", produced by Domino Recording Company and directed by Abteen Bagheri in 2012, the story follows Blood Orange and a woman's night life adventure in New York City.
 Aside from "I'm Sorry We Lied", many works on the album are also said to be inspired by the after-hours environment of NYC.
 In 2010, Blood Orange underwent throat surgery and as a result, the album is sung mainly in falsetto.

+Album cover

+The cover art features a portrait of Bianca “Exotica” Maldonado by photographer Brian Lantelme.
+The photograph was taken in 1997 in front of Sally’s Hideaway, a Times Square nightclub.
+In a November 2013 article Complex magazine listed the album's cover as one of the "50 Best Pop Album Covers of the Past Five Years", also stating that Hynes was "inspired by transgender icons, like Octavia St. Laurent while he was wrapping production on the LP".